thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dash-cli.md

   -rpcwallet=<walletname>
-       Send RPC for non-default wallet on RPC server (needs to exactly match corresponding -wallet option passed to dashd)
+       Send RPC for non-default wallet on RPC server (needs to exactly match corresponding -wallet option passed to dashd).
+This changes the RPC endpoint used, e.g. http://127.0.0.1:9998/wallet/<walletname>

   -stdin
        Read extra arguments from standard input, one per line until EOF/Ctrl-D (recommended for sensitive information such as passphrases).
 When combined with -stdinrpcpass, the first line from standard input is used for the RPC password.

   -stdinrpcpass
        Read RPC password from standard input as a single line.
 When combined with -stdin, the first line from standard input is used for the RPC password.
+When combined with -stdinwalletpassphrase,
+       -stdinrpcpass consumes the first line, and -stdinwalletpassphrase consumes the second.

+  -stdinwalletpassphrase
+       Read wallet passphrase from standard input as a single line.
+When combined with -stdin, the first line from standard input is used for the wallet passphrase.

+  -version
+       Print version and exit
 ```

 ## Chain selection options: